 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.

-- If you miss giving your child this drug for 2 or more days, call your child’s doctor to find out how to restart.
+- If you miss 2 or more days of this drug, call your doctor to find out how to restart.

 - Store at room temperature.
 Do not refrigerate or freeze.